RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 - Implement a graphical menu with better navigation and ROM information display.
 - Add support for saving/loading menu configuration to preserve user preferences.
 - Support DSK files as well, with proper configuration entries.
-- Improve mapper detection heuristics to cover more mappers.
-- Add support for custom menu ROM slices or themes.
+- Add support for custom themes for the menu.
 - Allow downloading ROMs from Internet URLs and embedding them directly.
-- Wireless (wifi) network support via external ESP-01 module.
 - Allow the use of the joystick to navigate the menu.
-- Support for zipping/compressing ROMs to save space.

 ## Known issues

 - The embedded Nextor ROM inclusion is still experimental and may not work on all MSX2 models.
 - Some ROMs with uncommon mappers may not be detected correctly and will be skipped unless a valid mapper tag is used to force detection.
-- The tool currently only supports Windows executables.
+- The MultiROM tool currently only supports Windows.
 Linux and macOS versions are not available yet.
 - The tool does not currently validate the integrity of ROM files beyond size and basic header checks.
 Corrupted ROMs may lead to unexpected behavior.
+- Due to the nature of MultiROM tool (embedding multiple files into a single UF2), some antivirus software may flag the executable as suspicious.
+This is a false positive; ensure you download the tool from a trusted source.
 - The MultiROM menu does not support DSK files; only ROM files are listed and launched.
 - The tool does not currently support subdirectories; only ROM files in the current working directory are processed.
 - The pico flash memory can wear out after many write cycles.
-Avoid excessive re-flashing.
+Avoid excessive re-flashing of the cartridge.

 ## Tested MSX models